Home » Course » Sides

 Honey Lime Dressing

-Drizzle that yummy dressing all of the fruits, toss the fruits to evenly coat them with dressing, and be careful not to squish them.
+Gently toss fruits to evenly coat them with honey lime dressing, and be careful not to squish them.

 Pouring Honey Lime Dressing onto a bowl of fruit salad